Presence is a powerful thing…

 Mental presence doesn’t always have to be about talking, however.

-Sometimes you just need to be quietly thinking about the other person, caring about their feelings or their needs.
+Sometimes you just need to be quietly thinking about the other person, caring about their concerns or their needs.
 Being physically present with them is not a factor here.

 My husband and I had a long distance relationship before we were married.
 Sometimes it was so hard to hang up the phone that one of us would accidentally fall asleep while we were still connected.
 It was a beautiful thing to wake up still on the phone.
 Simply not hanging up or checking out, just connected, knowing that you are in the forefront of each others minds is what mental presence is all about.